Skip to Main Content

 Small Luxury Hotels of the World

 Set among paddy fields, jungle, and Hindu shrines in the Mas area of Ubud, Gdas Bali Health and Wellness Resort positions itself within Bali's specialist wellness tier, where setting and holistic programming carry more weight than room count or brand recognition.
-The resort's dedication to whole-body well-being places it in a peer set defined by intention rather than scale, drawing guests who arrive with recovery or restoration as their primary objective.
+The resort's dedication to whole-body well-being places it in a comparable set defined by intention rather than scale, drawing guests who arrive with recovery or restoration as their primary objective.

 Gdas Bali Health and Wellness Resort hotel in Ubud, Indonesia